iskake/jgbe/README.md

 ![Kirby's Dream land](img/k1.png)

+## Status

 Currently, JGBE can run many games well, though certain games do not work as intended.

+See the [status](status.md) for more information about the currently implemented features.

 ## Keybinds